lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displaysthe 10 newest files in current dir
+this scripts print files that appears once